DanBrandt/solarEUV/README.md

-# NEUVAC
+# solarEUV
-An empirical model of solar EUV irradiance for use primarily in thermosphere-ionosphere models.
+Contains the NEUVAC empirical model of solar EUV irradiance for use primarily in thermosphere-ionosphere models, developed primarily by Dr. Aaron J. Ridley, with analysis and minor contributions from Dr. Daniel A. Brandt.

-This repository contains code for compariing and analyzing the performance of NEUVAC in comparison to other empirical models such as EUVAC, FISM, and HEUVAC.
+This repository also contains code for compariing and analyzing the performance of NEUVAC in comparison to other empirical models such as EUVAC, FISM, and HEUVAC.